Logo Voyage

 By train

-1 Croy is the nearest railway station, two miles south of Kilsyth along B802.
-This has trains from Glasgow Queen Street every 15 min, taking 15 min, with the first at 6:15AM and the last at 11:45PM.
-These trains continue east to Edinburgh (every 30 min via Falkirk, taking 35 min) or Stirling (every 30 min, taking 20 min) and Alloa.
-Change at Stirling for Perth, Dundee, Aberdeen and Inverness: those trains rush through Croy without stopping.
+55.9556-4.03641 Croy is the nearest railway station, two miles south of Kilsyth along B802.
+This has trains from Glasgow Queen Street every 15 min, taking 15 min.
+These continue either east to Edinburgh (every 30 min via Falkirk, taking 35 min) or north to Stirling (every 30 min, taking 20 min) and Alloa.
+Change at Stirling for Perth, Dundee, Aberdeen and Inverness: those trains rush through Croy non-stop.
 Croy has a staffed ticket office and machines, a waiting room, toilets and coffee kiosk.
 There is step-free access to both platforms.

-Between Kilsyth and Croy Station, take Bus 43 or X35 as below.
+Between Kilsyth and Croy, take the bus as below.

 From Glasgow follow M80 to jcn 4A, then B802 through Croy.
 You could also take A803 through Bishopbriggs and Kirkintilloch, but it's an undivided road dragging through residential areas.
 From Edinburgh follow M9 then M876 to the M80.